KaranJagtiani/Snake-Game-in-CPP/README.md

 # Snake Game in C++
-Snake Game created using graphics.h library
+Snake game created using C++ and the graphics.h library.

 ![](images/menu.jpg)